 A Technical Advisory Group, comprised of microbiologists from each participating laboratory, provided technical feedback on program SOP revisions and addressed technical and QA issues.
+Additionally, MDP consulted with scientists from other Federal agencies (FDA, ARS and FSIS) and a university-based eminent microbiologist on technical issues.
 For day-to-day QA oversight, each participating facility was required to have a Quality Assurance Unit (QAU) that operated independently from the laboratory staff.
 Preliminary QA/QC review procedures were performed on-site by each laboratory's QAU.
-Final review procedures are performed by MDP staff that are responsible for collating and reviewing data for conformance with SOPs.
+Final review procedures are performed by MDP staff responsible for collating and reviewing data for conformance with SOPs.

 Laboratory performance was monitored through onsite reviews by MDP staff to determine compliance with MDP SOPs.
 Corrective actions, if necessary, were performed as a result of on-site reviews.
-Performance equivalency of the participating laboratories was monitored by a program-wide proficiency testing program.